-A. ESTABLISHMENT OF THE TRADITIONAL COUNCIL
+A. ESTABLISHMENT OF TRADITIONAL COUNCILS

-- A.1 A Traditional Council is established in terms of section 6 of the Act. - A.2 Elected members of a Council must reflect an even or geographic spread of representation. - A.3 Election for members of a Traditional Council must be conducted after every 5 years. - A.4 Elections must be managed and overseen by an Independent Electoral Commission. - A.5 A candidate wishing to be elected into office as a member of the Traditional Council must be ordinarily resident in the relevant Traditional community area. - A.6 The Premier must proclaim the date or dates for the elections of Traditional Council. - A.7 The proclaimed date or dates of the elections must be published in the provincial gazette at least 6 months before the expiry of the reigning Traditional Councillors allowing for the following processes to take place: - (a) proper awareness processes with Traditional communities which must be done through the media and may, also, include other communication methods; - (b) nominations, election and the armouncement of results at least 6 weeks before the expiry of the term of office of the reigning Traditional Councillors; - (c) submission of names of the newly elected members to the Premier at least two weeks before the gazette containing the names of the newly elected members of the Traditional Council is published; - (d) the gazetting of names referred to in sub-paragraph (c) of subregulation A.7 must be done at least two weeks before the expiry of the term of office of the outgoing Traditional Councillors; and - (e) the swearing-in of the newly elected members of the Traditional Council must take place on or before the last day of the term of office of the outgoing Traditional Council. - A.8 A Senior Traditional Leader must give at least 14 days notice of a meeting of the Traditional community in terms of custom of that Traditional community, for the purposes of the elections.
+- A.1 A traditional council is established in terms of section 6 of the Act. - A.2 Elected members of a Council must reflect an even or geographic spread of representation. - A.3 Election for members of a traditional council must be conducted after every 5 years. - A.4 Elections must be managed and overseen by an independent electoral agency/independent electoral commission. - A.5 A candidate wishing to be elected into office as a member of the traditional council must be ordinarily resident in the relevant traditional community area. - A.6 The Premier must proclaim the date or dates for the elections of traditional council. - A.7 The proclaimed date or dates of the elections must be published in the provincial gazette at least 6 months before the expiry of the reigning traditional councillors allowing for the following processes to take place:- - proper awareness processes with traditional communities which must be done through the media and may, also, include other communication methods; - (b) nominations, election and the announcement of results at least 6 weeks before the expiry of the term of office of the reigning traditional councillors; - submission of names of the newly elected members to the Premier at least two weeks before the gazette containing the names of the newly elected members of the traditional council is published; - (d) the publishing of names referred to in sub-paragraph (c) of sub-regulation A.7 in the provincial gazette, must be done at least two weeks before the expiry of the term of office of the outgoing traditional councillors; and

-A.9 The meeting referred to in sub-regulation A.8 must be conducted at a venue within the jurisdictional area of the Traditional Council to be identified by the Senior Traditional Leader.
+- (e) the swearing-in of the newly elected members of the traditional council must take place on or before the last day of the term of office of the outgoing traditional council. - A.8 A Senior Traditional Leader must give at least 14 days notice of a meeting of the traditional community in terms of custom of that traditional community, for the purposes of the elections. - A.9 The meeting referred to in sub-regulation A.8 must be conducted at a venue within the jurisdictional area of the traditional council to be identified by the Senior Traditional Leader.